r-spatial/RQGIS3/README.md

 ## [1] "C:\\OSGeo4W64\\apps\\qgis\\python\\plugins"
 ```

-Next, we need to establish a tunnel to the Python QGIS3 API in order to
+Next, `open_app()` establishes a tunnel to the Python QGIS3 API which
-be able to use QGIS3 geoalgorithms from within R.
+naturally is the basis of any QGIS3 geoprocessing from within R.

 ``` r
 open_app()